simoninireland/simplicial/doc/tutorial/filtrations.rst

 then :math:`C_1 \le C_2`: :math:`C_1` is a sub-complex of :math:`C_2`.

-Another way to think of this is that there is an index set :math:`I` that is useed to index a collection of simplicial complexes :math:`C_i` such that :math:`i \le j \implies C_1 \le C2`.
+Another way to think of this is that there is an index set :math:`I` that is used to index a collection of simplicial complexes :math:`C_i` such that :math:`i \le j \implies C_1 \le C2`.

 The index set might represent time, in which case the filtration models how